martinmoene/string-lite/README.md

 strip_right: string with characters in set removed from right of string [" \t\n"]
 strip: string with characters in set removed from left and right of string [" \t\n"]
 join: string with strings from collection joined separated by given separator
-split: split string into vector of string_view given delimiter - literal_delimiter
+split: split string into vector of string_view given set of delimiter characters
 split_left: split string into two-element tuple given set of delimiter characters - forward
 split_right: split string into two-element tuple given set of delimiter characters - reverse
 compare: negative, zero or positive for lsh is less than, equal to or greater than rhs